-- ii.
-Choose "Statically assign" if you want to manually configure the team or "Import from member device" to import the IP address configuration from one of the member devices in the team. - iii.
-If you have chosen "Statically assign", then provide the IP address, Subnet mask, Gateway, Broadcast, for the team. - iv.
-Specify if you want to manually activate the device or automatically on system startup in the "Device activated" field. - v.
-Specify the primary member for the team. - vi.
-Select the Team mode and click Apply.
+- 2. Choose Statically assign if you want to manually configure the team or Import from member device to import the IP address configuration from one of the member devices in the team. - 3.
+If you have chosen Statically assign, then provide the IP address, Subnet mask, Gateway, and Broadcast for the team. - 4.
+Specify if you want to manually activate the device or automatically on system startup in the Device activated field. - 5.
+Specify the primary member of the team.

+6. Select the Team mode and click Apply.